ramen-dev/charturl-api-docs/source/includes/_setup.md

 To use ChartJS, set `charturl.type` to `chartjs`.

-### Using ChartJS 2.3.0
+### Using a different version of ChartJS

+By default, charts are rendered using version 2.0.
+We also support the following versions:

+- 2.3
+- 2.4
+- 2.5
+- 2.6

-ChartJS 2.3.0 brought numerous upgrades and additional functionality.
-To use this version, simply set `charturl.version` to `2.3`.
+To use a version other than 2.0, set `charturl.version` to a string representing that version.
 See the example to the right.

 ### DataMaps